pfnet-research/BMI219-2017-ProteinFolding/commentary.md

 Here, `xs_f` is a list of the output of the forward RNN and `xs_r` is the reverse RNN.
 Be aware that we have to feed the reverse RNN with the input data from the last.
 `[::-1]` is a handy way to reverse a sequence:
+As we expect `StackedBiRNN` is followed by a MLP, we insert dropout layers to not only the intermediate layers but to the final layer.

 ```python
 a = [1, 2, 3]